 Summary

-That U.S. stereo LPs (1958 onward) were recorded with RIAA curves can be confirmed by multiple independent sources: the design of the cutting equipment, engineer testimonies, internal company documents, and equipment records.
+That U.S. stereo LPs (1958 onward) were recorded with RIAA curves can be confirmed by multiple independent lines of evidence: the design of the cutting equipment, engineer testimonies, internal company documents, equipment records, the industry-wide standardization process, and the design of professional playback equipment.

-On the other hand, the claim that they were recorded with non-RIAA curves is based solely on aural comparison, without reference to primary sources (recording equipment specifications, cutting engineers' testimonies, or label technical documents).
+As for the claim that they were recorded with non-RIAA curves, the author has not so far been able to confirm any presentation of grounds drawing on primary sources (recording equipment specifications, cutting engineers' testimonies, or label technical documents).
+Aural comparison appears to be the principal basis offered.

 Switching curves and comparing sounds is one of the pleasures of record playback, but "what sound do you prefer" and "what curve was used in the recording" are two different questions.
 We hope this page helps in making that distinction.